ewernqvi/mvc_rest_demo/README.md

 9. You are done

 ## Typical Flows
+I will demonstrate typical flows using CURL, it is then up to the MVC client developer to use this for input for the XHR-requests from the browser.

 ### User Registration
 ```
 curl -X POST -d '{"email" : "mrx@gmail.com", "password" : "loko"}' \